you do not need to own an E-LSA when you take the course. The course completion

 rating--a graduate of the 80-120-hr course.

-an amateur-built repairman rating, you must be the original builder.
+eligible for an amateur-built repairman rating, you must be the original builder.

 own a Special Light-Sport aircraft--will the 16-hour course allow me to perform